PhillypHenning/Witchlight/Sessions/Arc-4/Twilight-Grove.md

     - Seeded with the blood, anger and war that took place between Zalbina and The Twilight Court the Twilight Grove has been left to fester and rot.
 The once proud flora now contageous and blighted holds the door closed to The Twilight Court.
     - The largest of the wounded plantlife is the Hanging Tree, a once gorgeous Oak tree was turned into an execution grounds.

 # Locked Doors
 - None

+# Bosses
+## Galnoza the crawling horror
+Every 25 damage Galnoza buries itself into the soft garbage mass.
+Her babies (1d4)+1 will fall out of the walls and attack the party.
+After 2 turns Galnoza will emerge from the mass and begin attacking.

+## Rot Wright Hanging Tree